Reading Time: 6 minutes

 After just one inhale of pot smoke, THC is detectable in the body.
 Smoking is not only the most popular form of pot ingestion, but also the quickest THC delivery method.
 THC levels in the bloodstream reach their peak within 10 minutes of consumption.
 However, it only takes about 15 minutes after the last puff for THC levels to drop by 60%.

 If you’re an infrequent user, it could only take up to 12 hours for THC to be undetectable in your body.
-If you’re a repeated user, however, it could take over 3 months.
+If you’re a repeated user, however, it could take more than three months.

 Eating Pot Products

-Edible pot products are becoming more prevalent today, among both medical and recreational users, however they are still the less popular method of consumption.
-Unlike with smoking, it takes 1 to 5 hours after consuming edible marijuana for THC levels to reach their peak.
+Edible pot products are becoming more prevalent among both medical and recreational users.
+Unlike with smoking, it takes one to five hours after consuming edible marijuana for THC levels to reach their peak.

 How Long Does Weed Stay In Your System According to Specific Tests?